Convert to Linestring Command

 When you import CAD data, especially data created by photogrammetric processing of drone data or from marine bathymetric surveys, many lines e.g. contour lines especially, can have hundreds or thousands of nodes that define the lines.
 When you incorporate those lines in surface models, each node (horizontal or vertical nodes) become a node in the surface, bloating the surface enormously.
 The options in this section allow you to apply a “tube filter” to the lines that will significantly reduce the number of nodes in the line without drastically changing the shape or path of the line.

 A “Tube Filter” works by defining a horizontal and or vertical tolerance value.
 That value is effectively the radius of a tube that will be used to determine whether or not a node in a line should be kept or discarded.
 The tube is drawn initially between node 1 and node 2 of the line and is then projected forward in a straight line.
-Node 3 is then tested to see if it lies within the tube or not, if it lies inside the tube it is discarded and the process is repeated for node 4.
+Node 3 is then tested to see if it lies within the tube or not, if it lies inside the tube it replaces nde 2 in the filter and node 2 is discarded and the process is repeated for node 4.
 The process continues until the node being tested falls outside the volume of the tube.
-At that point the tube position and orientation is changed to now be between node 2 and node 3 of the remaining line (node 3 is the last node test and kept).
+At that point the tube position and orientation is changed, to now be between the last retained node and the node that failed the filter test.
 The process starts again and repeats until the entire line has been filtered and adjusted.

 The Tube filter will discard nodes of a line that fall on a straight line or straight grade (or close to it), and will keep nodes that alter the path of the line significantly (outside the tolerance of the tube filter).
 The tolerance value that you use to filter the data dictates the amount of data that is retained or discarded.
 You will find that even with small tolerances like 0.01’ you can eliminate large numbers of nodes from the selected lines.
 Small tolerances will discard less data than large tolerance values.